Abdallah-Helal/-ParkingGarageApplication-Project/README.md

 - Park-in function that marks the arrival time of a vehicle if there is an available slot.
 The application shall capture such time automatically from the system.
 - During the park-in function the application shall pick a free slot based on the active slot configuration.
-There are two configurations (i) first come first served slots i.e., the park-in function will use the first free slot available from the parking garage slots. (ii) best-fit approach where you need to find the slot with the minimum dimension to hold the vehicle.
+There are two configurations
+--(i) first come first served slots i.e., the park-in function will use the first free slot available from the parking garage slots.
+--(ii) best-fit approach
+where you need to find the slot with the minimum dimension to hold the vehicle.
 - Park-out function that marks the departure time of a vehicle from the garage.
 The application shall capture such time automatically from the system.